opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 - The final optional parameter, `rejectedCandidates`, is a returned list of marker candidates, i.e. shapes that were found and considered but did not contain a valid marker.
 Each candidate is also defined by its four corners, and its format is the same as the `markerCorners` parameter.
-This parameter can be omitted and is only useful for debugging purposes and for ‘refind’ strategies (see `refineDetectedMarkers()` ).
+This parameter can be omitted and is only useful for debugging purposes and for ‘refind’ strategies (see `cv::aruco::ArucoDetector::refineDetectedMarkers()`).

-The next thing you probably want to do after `detectMarkers()` is check that your markers have been correctly detected.
+The next thing you probably want to do after `cv::aruco::ArucoDetector::detectMarkers()` is check that your markers have been correctly detected.
 Fortunately, the aruco module provides a function to draw the detected markers in the input image, this function is `drawDetectedMarkers()`.
 For example: